 Emilia-Romagna

 The region of Emilia-Romagna is the epicenter of Italian culinary heritage.
-The cuisine of Emilia-Romagna constitutes the traditions of cucina povera and consists of ingredients like balsamic vinegar, Parmigiano-Reggiano cheese, and prosciutto.
-The diverse landscapes allow farmers to continue growing olives, producing cheese and cured meats, or harvesting wild fruits and vegetables in most seasons.
-The bountiful and flavorful dishes build on the foundations of ancient Roman cooking and the culinary styles of the Byzantine empire.
+Its cuisine constitutes the traditions of cucina povera and consists of ingredients like balsamic vinegar, Parmigiano-Reggiano cheese, and prosciutto.
+The diverse landscapes allow farmers to continue growing olives, producing cheese, and curing meats, or harvesting wild fruits and vegetables in most seasons.
+The bountiful and flavorful dishes build on the foundations of ancient Roman cooking and the culinary styles of the Byzantine Empire.

 Learn more: 5 Best Meals and Dishes in Bologna

 Central Italian food derives from farming traditions, resulting in a long history of dishes.
-The diversity of the regions contains an abundance of flavorful options, renowned around the world, that offer some of the dishes most visitors find familiar.
-These are shaped by the extensive hills, mountains, seaside, and rivers.
-The cuisine dates back to the 4th century BC and has evolved with a continued commitment to using products without waste due to a heritage of poor farmers, the introduction of high-profile chefs, and the discovery of new crops from the New World.
+The diversity of the regions unveils an abundance of flavorful options that are renowned worldwide.
+The extensive hills, mountains, seaside, and rivers shape these.
+The cuisine dates back to the fourth century BC and has evolved with a continued commitment to using products without waste due to a heritage of poor farmers, the introduction of high-profile chefs, and the discovery of crops from the New World.

 Tuscany

 The famous region of Tuscany has simple and bold flavors.
-The traditional cuisine results in the memorable tastes of refined, deceptively modest dishes.
-A focus on the best local ingredients create simple but robust flavors derived from the diverse landscape of pine forests, glassy lakes, and the picturesque coastline of the Tyrrhenian Sea.
-The hills also support stunning olive orchards, grapevines, and chestnut forests.
+The traditional cuisine results in refined, deceptively modest dishes.
+A focus on the best local ingredients creates simple but robust flavors derived from the diverse landscape of pine forests, glassy lakes, and the picturesque coastline of the Tyrrhenian Sea.
+The hills also support olive orchards, grapevines, and chestnut forests.
 The captivating cooking style stems from a heritage of cucina povera, when home cooks refused to waste any part of an ingredient.

 Learn more: 5 Best Meals and Dishes in Florence